 Variations

-Grind one or two green chilies along with mint to make rice spicier.
+Grind one or two green chilies along with mint to make the rice spicier.

 Fresh vegetables such as potatoes, carrots, beans and peas make a healthy addition.